go-vikunja/vikunja/docs/content/doc/setup/config.md

   # If set to true, enables a /metrics endpoint for prometheus to collect metrics about the system
   # You'll need to use redis for this in order to enable common metrics over multiple nodes
   enablemetrics: false
+  # Enable the caldav endpoint, see the docs for more details
+  enablecaldav: true

 database:
   # Database type to use.
 Supported types are mysql and sqlite.